 |A schema already exists; the producer connects using a new schema that is compatible||The producer transmits the schema to the broker.
 The broker determines that the schema is compatible and stores the new schema as the current version (with a new version number).|

 Schemas are versioned in succession.
 Schema storage happens in the broker that handles the associated topic so that version assignments can be made.
 Once a version is assigned/fetched to/for a schema, all subsequent messages produced by that producer are tagged with the appropriate version.

 The following formats are supported by the Pulsar schema registry:

 - None.
 If no schema is specified for a topic, producers and consumers will handle raw bytes.

 For usage instructions, see the documentation for your preferred client library:

 Support for other schema formats will be added in future releases of Pulsar.

-You can use Pulsar's admin tools for managing schemas for topics.
+You can use Pulsar admin tools to manage schemas for topics.